jpgreninger/protocolpp/README.md

 USE CASES

-Protocol++(ProtocolPP) can be used for several different use cases in development, software, hardware development, stacks, and testbenches.
+Protocol++®(ProtocolPP®) can be used for several different use cases in development, software, hardware development, stacks, and testbenches.

-  * TESTBENCHES - Protocolpp comes with a testbench to allow the interface to be connected to a Device Under Test (DUT) through software rings for test of protocols, encryption, and authentication algroithms, replay windows, randomization, Diffie-Hellman routines, and other items.
-In addition, Protocol++ can be used to generate XML output for all of the above items that can be read back in to drive Verilog or software drivers for development of hardware accelerators and software
+  * TESTBENCHES - Protocolpp® comes with a testbench to allow the interface to be connected to a Device Under Test (DUT) through software rings for test of protocols, encryption, and authentication algroithms, replay windows, randomization, Diffie-Hellman routines, and other items.
+In addition, Protocol++® can be used to generate XML output for all of the above items that can be read back in to drive Verilog or software drivers for development of hardware accelerators and software

-  * STACKS - The drivers in ProtocolPP show examples of how to write software stacks that support all levels of the OSI model to allow full manipulation of all features and methodologies of the protocol stack.
+  * STACKS - The drivers in ProtocolPP® show examples of how to write software stacks that support all levels of the OSI model to allow full manipulation of all features and methodologies of the protocol stack.
 Want to try out a new retry routine for TCP?
     Change the code in level 4 of your software stack to try it out.
 Want to try a new